MargauxDelporte/Analysing-matched-continuous-longitudinal-data-A-review/README.md

-# Analysing-matched-continuous-longitudinal-data-A-review
+This repository contains the code and a sample of the dataset for the statistical analysis presented in:

-Analysing matched continuous longitudinal data: A review
+Delporte, M., Aerts, M., Verbeke, G. and Molenberghs, M. (2024).
+Analysing matched continuous longitudinal data: A review.
+Manuscript submitted for publication.